Biosurv/RunReporter/README.md

 - ToReport
 - AnalysisPipelineVersion
 - MinKNOWSoftwareVersion
-- EmergenceGroupVDPV[1|2|3]
 - Piranha columns

 The user can supply as many reports as they want to the app.
 The app will check for empty information such as EpidNumber and warn the user.
-The two software version will be filled in as missing in the output if missing and the EmergenceGroup of a VDPV will be filled in as LINEAGE_HERE if missing as well.
+The two software version will be filled in as missing in the output if missing.
+The EmergenceGroup of a VDPV will be set to UNKNOWN.
 Please return to those reports and will the information and run the app again.

 The filenames for the reports are expected to be in the format YYYYMMDD_RUNNUMBER_detailed_run_report.csv, e.g. 20250528_001_detailed_run_report.csv.
 This won't prevent the app from working but will mess up the output filename.